Ladysnake/Cardinal-Components-API/src/testmod/readme.md

 This test mod adds a new component type called Vita.
 Two entities can hold it: Vita Zombies and Players.
 Players do not naturally have vita, vita zombies are the only source.
 Hitting a vita holder with a vita stick will transfer some of it to the stick.
-Subsequently right clicking the stick will transfer the collected vita to the player.
+Subsequently right-clicking the stick will transfer the collected vita to the player.
 Vita sticks also display the player's current (synchronized) vita in their tooltip.

 When shift-right-clicking a non-empty vita stick, a sliver of vita will be released in the world, and a title